-Technologies are capable of transforming activities by making things easier, or simpler to achieve.
-Today biotechnology has advanced in such a way that they are using full potential for creativing novel technologies for human benifits.
+Technologies are capable of transforming activities by making things easier or simpler to achieve.
+Today biotechnology has advanced in such a way that they are using the full potential for creating novel technologies for human benefits.

 Table of Contents

 Single-cell genome and transcriptome sequencing methods are generating a fresh wave of biological insights into development, cancer, and neuroscience.
 Genome and transcriptome sequencing require more starting material than the few picograms found in an individual cell, pushing the limits of amplification technology.
 Heavy amplification also propagates errors and biases, leading to uneven coverage, noise, and inaccurate quantification.
 Recent technical advances have helped mitigate these challenges, making single-cell sequencing an appealing way to address an expanding set of problems.
 Rare cell types, heterogeneous samples, phenotypes associated with mosaicism or variability, and microbes that cannot be cultured are good candidates for single-cell approaches.
 Single-cell sequencing can enable the discovery of clonal mutations, cryptic cell types, or transcriptional features that would be diluted or averaged out in bulk tissue studies.
 Single-cell genome analysis is now influencing areas as diverse as microbial ecology, cancer, prenatal genetic diagnosis and the study of human genome structure and variation

 2. Biomarker analysis

 Biomarker analysis uses changes in key data indicators as predictive, preventative, or personalized tools for disease states, for example, using miRNA to detect lung tumors earlier than conventional screening methods.
 As knowledge of biomarkers, including circulating nucleic acids markers, becomes more refined, many other examples of this pre-diagnosis are likely to emerge.
 The importance of early detection and appropriate therapy to outcomes cannot be underestimated.